-- Get 6 tips on how to support yourself during COVID-19.
+- Get 6 pointers on how to support yourself during COVID-19.
 Check out the fact sheet from National Center on Pyramid Model Innovations.

 - Self-care isn’t selfish — especially if you’re a caregiver for young children.
 Learn about the importance of self care from Zero to Three.